Image-guided radiation therapy: On-line

 The On-line strategy makes adjustment to patient and beam position during the treatment process, based on continuously updated information throughout the procedure.
 The on-line approach requires a high-level of integration of both software and hardware.
 The advantage of this strategy is a reduction in both systematic and random errors.
 An example is the use of a marker-based program in the treatment of prostate cancer at Princess Margaret Hospital.
 Gold markers are implanted into the prostate to provide a surrogate position of the gland.
 Prior to each day's treatment, portal imaging system results are returned.
 If the center of the mass has moved greater than 3mm, then the couch is readjusted and a subsequent reference image is created.
 Other clinics correct for any positional errors, never allowing for >1 mm error in any measured axes.

 Off-line

 The Off-line strategy determines the best patient position through accumulated data gathered during treatment sessions, almost always initial treatments.
-Physicians and staff measure the accuracy of treatment and devise treatment guidelines during using information from the images.
+Physicians and staff measure the accuracy of treatment and devise treatment guidelines using information from the images.
 The strategy requires greater coordination than on-line strategies.
 However, the use of off-line strategies does reduce the risk of systematic error.
 The risk of random error may still persist, however.